- No comments

 All the literature tells us that the vast majority of back pain gets better.
 As soon as you are able to move without excessive amounts of pain come and see us or an equivalent service and ask them to get you sorted for good.
 There are normally specific things you do or muscles you have overworked that have got you into this mess in the first place.
 Once these have been sorted you’ll be footloose and fancy free before you know it.

-If you have any question about your back pain please do not hesitate to give us a call on 012373921831 or email us.
 Treatment can begin immediately and we will aim to restore pain free range of movement.
 This can be achieved by correcting abnormal movement patterns elsewhere meaning that we can reduce the sensation in the injured area without have to touch the painful area.

 Having reduced your pain we will then talk you through the best strategy to help you manage the condition in the short term and fix the problem for the long term.